 So then, what about my beloved individuality…?
 It is obvious that it was also condemned to death…

-It is obvious that the disgraceful one had made me lose my Buddhist Satori, the Samadhi.
+It is obvious that the disgraceful one made me lose my Buddhist Satori, the Samadhi.

-Alaya, even being eternal and immutable in its essence, reflects itself within every object of the universe, just as the moon does in the clear and tranquil water.
+“[Alaya], though it is eternal and immutable in its essence, it reflects itself in every object of the universe ‘like the moon in clear tranquil water.’” —Blavatksy, The Secret Doctrine

-It is unquestionable that the Yogacharyas believe and sustain that in this valley of Samsara only Samvritisatya (relative truth) exists.
+It is unquestionable that the Yogacharyas believe and sustain that in this valley of Samsara there is only Samvritisatya (relative truth).